nategood/httpful/README.md

 ## Composer

 Httpful is PSR-0 compliant and can be installed using [composer](http://getcomposer.org/).
 Simply add `nategood/httpful` to your composer.json file.  _Composer is the sane alternative to PEAR.
-It is excellent for managing dependancies in larger projects_.
+It is excellent for managing dependencies in larger projects_.

     {
         "require": {